David and Bathsheba (film): Reception

-Box office

 David and Bathsheba earned $4.72 million in theater rentals from the United States and Canada.

-Critical reaction

 A. H. Weiler of The New York Times described the film as "a reverential and sometimes majestic treatment of chronicles that have lived three millennia."
 He praised Dunne's screenplay and Peck's "authoritative performance" but found that Hayward "seems closer to Hollywood than to the arid Jerusalem of the Bible."
 Abel Green of Variety wrote: "This is a big picture in every respect.
 It has scope, pageantry, sex (for all its Biblical background), cast names, color—everything.
 It's a surefire boxoffice entry, one of the really 'big' pictures of the new selling season."
 Philip K. Scheuer of the Los Angeles Times wrote that the film "leaves little to be desired" from the standpoint of production values with Peck "ingratiating" as David and Hayward "a seductress with flaming tresses, in or out of the bath, and only her final contrition is a little difficult to believe."

 Richard L. Coe of The Washington Post wrote: "On the whole, the picture suggests a Reader's Digest story expanded into a master's thesis for the Ecole Copacabana."
 Harrison's Reports wrote, "The outstanding thing about the production is the magnificent performance of Gregory Peck as David; he makes the characterization real and human, endowing it with all the shortcomings of a man who lusts for another's wife, but who is seriously penitent and prepared to shoulder his guilt.
 Susan Hayward, as Bathsheba, is beautiful and sexy, but her performance is of no dramatic consequence."
 The Monthly Film Bulletin commented that the film had been made "with restraint and relative simplicity" compared to other historical epics, "and the playing of Gregory Peck in particular is competent.
 The whole film, however, is emotionally and stylistically quite unworthy of its subject."
 Philip Hamburger of The New Yorker wrote that "the accessories notwithstanding, something is ponderously wrong with 'David and Bathsheba.'
 The fault lies, I suppose, in the attempt to make excessive enlargements of an essentially-simple story."